spotify/helios/docs/deployment_groups.md

 ### Create

+A host selector is an expression of the form [label] [operator] [operand].
-Create a deployment group by specifying the [host labels][1] to filter on.
-The command below will create a deployment group whose hosts match all the specified labels.
+Host selectors are used by deployment groups to choose which hosts to act on.
+The command below will create a deployment group whose hosts match all the specified host selectors.

     $ helios create-deployment-group foo-group foo=bar baz=qux

     Creating deployment group: {"labels":{"baz":"qux","foo":"bar"},"name":"foo-group"}
     {"status":"CREATED"}

+Here's a list of the available types of host selectors:

+  * [label] = foo
+  * [label] != foo
+  * [label] in (foo, bar, qux, ...)
+  * [label] notin (foo, bar, qux, ...)

-Creating a deployment with the same name and labels as an existing one will succeed with a "not modified" response.
+Creating a deployment group with the same name and labels as an existing one will succeed with a "not modified" response.
 Creating a deployment group with the same name but different labels as an existing one will return an error stating that the deployment group already exists.